 The monument to the Second Pennsylvania Cavalry Regiment is south of Gettysburg on Cemetery Ridge behind Meade’s Headquarters at the Leister House.
-(39.814338° N, 77.233665° W; Google map; Monument map: Taneytown Road)
+(39.814338° N, 77.233665° W; Google map; Tour map: Taneytown Road)

 The 2nd Pensylvania Cavalry was commanded at the Battle of Gettysburg by Colonel Richard Butler Price.
 It brought 575 men to the field, and suffered no casualties.

 From the front of the monument: